Carlos Manuel de Céspedes: Personal life

 Born in 1819 in Bayamo into a family dedicated to the production of sugar, he studied at the University of Havana, where he graduated in 1840.
-In Spain, the country to which he moved with the intention of pursuing his law studies, he participated in revolutionary and anti-government activities, being arrested and forced into exile in France.
+In Spain, the country to which he moved intending to pursue his law studies, he participated in revolutionary and anti-government activities, being arrested and forced into exile in France.

 After returning to Cuba, and convinced of the need to oppose militarily the metropolis as the only way to achieve the independence of the island, he came into contact with other opponents of the colonial regime, among them Salvador Cisneros Betancourt, Bartolomé Masó and Pedro Figueredo.
-Most of the opposition, like Cespedes himself, came from sugar families settled on the eastern end of the island, traditionally poorer and less developed.
+Most of the opposition, like Céspedes himself, came from sugar families settled on the eastern end of the island, traditionally poorer and less developed.

 Céspedes was married twice and had two lovers who also bore him children.
-The first marriage in 1839 to Maria del Carmen de Cespedes y del Castilo (his first cousin) and they had Maria del Carmen, Oscar, and Carlos Manuel de Cespedes y Cespedes.
-His first wife died in 1867 of tuberculosis and in 1869 he marries for the second time to Ana Maria de Quesada y Loinaz (1843–1910) and they had 3 children, Oscar, and twins Gloria (1871–?) and Carlos Manuel de Céspedes y Quesada (1871–1939), who was briefly President of Cuba after Gerardo Machado was deposed in 1933.
+The first marriage was in 1839 to Maria del Carmen de Céspedes y del Castillo (his first cousin) and they had Maria del Carmen, Oscar de Céspedes, and Carlos Manuel de Céspedes y Céspedes.
+His first wife died in 1867 of tuberculosis and in 1869 he married for the second time to Ana Maria de Quesada y Loynaz (1843–1910) and they had 3 children, Oscar, and twins Gloria (1871–?) and Carlos Manuel de Céspedes y Quesada (1871–1939), who was briefly President of Cuba after Gerardo Machado was deposed in 1933.

-Between his two marriages, its believed he had carried on an affair during or shortly afterwards with Candelaria "Cambula" Acosta y Fontaigne (b.
+Between his two marriages, it is believed he had carried on an affair during or shortly afterwards with Candelaria "Cambula" Acosta y Fontaigne (b.
 1851) then the 17-year-old daughter of the foreman of his plantation Juan Acosta and wife Concepción Fontaine y Segrera.
 He had tasked Cambula with sewing the first flag that he designed for Cuba.
-With Cambula he had a daughter, Carmen de Cespedes y Acosta (b.
+With Cambula he had a daughter, Carmen de Céspedes y Acosta (b.
 1869).
 Fearing for their safety he moved a then-pregnant Cambula and daughter to Jamaica.
-In 1872 their son Manuel de Cespedes Y Acosta was born in Kingston.
+In 1872 their son Manuel de Céspedes Y Acosta was born in Kingston.
 In San Lorenzo, before he died, Carlos Manuel met a widow, Francisca (Panchita) Rodriguez.
-Carlos Manuel and Panchita became lovers and produced a son, Manuel Francisco de Cespedes y Rodriguez.
+Carlos Manuel and Panchita became lovers and produced a son, Manuel Francisco de Céspedes y Rodriguez.

 He named Oscar, his fifth son, after his late second child Oscar, who was executed by a Spanish firing squad.
-The Spanish authorities wanted to exchange Oscar's life for Céspedes' resignation as President of the Republic of Cuba at Arms (not to be confused with his son Carlos Manuel de Cespedes Y Quintana who was in 1933 named President of Cuba after President Machado fled the country).
-He famously answered that Oscar was not his only son, because every Cuban who had died for the revolution he started, was also his son.

-He had been, before the conflict, something of a musician, and he was part-composer of a romantic song called La Bayamesa.
+The Spanish authorities wanted to exchange Oscar's life for Céspedes' resignation as President of the Republic of Cuba at Arms (not to be confused with his son Carlos Manuel de Céspedes y Quintana who was in 1933 named President of Cuba after President Machado fled the country).
+He famously answered that Oscar was not his only son, because every Cuban who had died for the revolution he started, was also his son.He had been, before the conflict, something of a musician, and he was part-composer of a romantic song called La Bayamesa.
 In addition, he supported the work of his distant relative Úrsula Céspedes, even writing the prologue for one of her works.